-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

-In any case, eggs are easy to digest and have an exceptionally high biological value.
+The fifth ingredient is dried egg, a dehydrated powder made from shell-free eggs.
+Eggs are easy to digest and have an exceptionally high biological value.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.